Akkibi/pages/README.md

 ### Localhost Compiled

-To run this locally compiled project you must have Node.js installed, then just go to the directory of the tailwind.config.js file and run run the command:
+To run this locally you must have Node.js installed, then run

 ```
-npx tailwindcss -i ./src/input.css -o ./css/style.css --minify --watch
+npm start
 ```

-to compile the tailwind page code to the css/style.css directory (--watch automatically recompiles the page when there is a save)